 — 2 Corinthians 4:17,18, NIV

+You must not be controlled by feeling.
 You must look away from the things that are seen, to the things that are unseen, trusting and rejoicing in the promises of God.
-I have thought with what joy the angels would look down from heaven upon us, if we were all praising God, and abiding in Christ.

 Our Saviour is coming again, and he wants to find you all ready for his appearing.
 If you are ready, your eyes will be beholding Jesus and heaven your home.
 When trials come to depress and discourage you, you must talk faith, not doubt and despondency; you must place your eyes upon heaven and heavenly things.